 Light Commercial Heating and Cooling equipment originally qualified for the ENERGY STAR label in January, 2002.

-ENERGY STAR qualified light commercial HVAC equipment uses 7-10% less energy than standard equipment.
-ENERGY STAR qualified models are more efficient than models that simply meet the federal minimum standard for energy efficiency.
+ENERGY STAR certified light commercial HVAC equipment uses 7-10% less energy than standard equipment.
+ENERGY STAR certified models are more efficient than models that simply meet the federal minimum standard for energy efficiency.